Stratoscale/skipper/README.md

   --build-container-tag         Tag of the build container --help                        Show this message and exit.
 ```
-Note that registry is mandatory parameter, as it is used to indentify the images.

 ### Build
 Skipper infers the docker images from the Dockerfiles in the top directory of your repository.
 For example, assuming that there are 2 Dockerfile in the top directory of the repository: